 Food safety is important for ceramic manufacturers of pottery dishware.
-To make unglazed food safe dinnerware pottery, the clay must be fired to hot enough temperatures to vitrify or use a food-safe glaze.
+To make unglazed food safe dinnerware pottery, the clay must be fired to a hot enough temperature to vitrify or use a food-safe glaze.

 If a pottery piece is especially old or looks to be chipped or damaged in some way, it is no longer considered food safe.

 The potential danger of pottery comes from leaching toxic substances into food.
 For example, some earthenware glazes use toxic metals from organic materials.
 Natural materials can pose health hazards like lead poisoning.
 In addition, some clays can contain toxic metals.
 These harmful chemicals can leach into food if the pottery is not high-fired or glazed.
 In decorative pieces, this will not cause any problems to a person’s health, but it can be in an item like a coffee mug.

 How Do I Make Sure Pottery Is Food Safe?

 There are At-Home Tests that can be used to determine if any lead is lurking beneath the surface.
 It is recommended that you test all antique ceramics before using them in the kitchen because they may contain lead.

 For potters who make functional ware, leach testing is an important way to ensure that their glazes are food safe.
 To leach test a glaze, simply squeeze a lemon wedge or lemon juice onto a glazed surface.
 You can also use orange Juice.
 If the glaze changes color, it indicates that the glaze can leach into the food, and it’s not food safe.

 While leach testing is not a foolproof method, it is a quick and easy way to get an idea of a glaze’s acid resistance.
 If you are unsure of a glaze’s safety, it is always best to err on the side of caution and assume that it is not food safe.